 1) First “muddle” your plant material (crush and chop) and place in a large jar.
 Pour a bottle of hard alcohol over it all and submerge the contents.
 Tuck away in a cool dark place for a day.
 Taste.
 Add a little more of this or that if you wish to steep it for another day to further deepen the flavours.
 Or move on to step two.

-2) Open the bottle of white wine and pour in a saucepan or pot.
+2) Open the bottle of white wine and pour into a saucepan or pot.
 Gently warm, then add the infused booze to the wine mixture.
 Slowly mix in honey and taste as you go.
 This is your final chance to decide if you want to add more of a certain plant(s) as the wine sits on low heat for an hour so.
 (Don’t boil the alcohol away!)
 We added a tiny sprig more of wormwood and lavender and kept tasting until we liked the final result.

 3) Cool the mixture and strain with a fine muslin bag or coffee filter (cheesecloth is too loose a weave to catch all of the particulate.)
 The result should be clear – and absolutely delicious!
 Pour into pretty clean bottles, chill and serve straight up over ice.
 Salut!

 Note: Herbal liqueurs can contain medicinal ingredients best avoided by pregnant or nursing mothers and those with food sensitivities.
-Also make sure to check for contraindications if you are taking pharmaceutical medications.
+Also, make sure to check for contraindications if you are taking pharmaceutical medications.